pratyaynotfound/BSMS-Question-Papers_IACS/README.md

 ---
 To access a detailed view of the question papers, navigate to the specific semester folders.
 Each semester folder contains organized sets of questions for your convenience.

+> Click the blue links to go to the folder/file directly.

 ### Year 1(UG I)
 - [Semester 1](Sem1)
 - [Semester 2](Sem2)